janluong/janluong.github.io/README.md

 ## Projects

 [Lehman Baseball](https://janluong.github.io/STA-141B-Project/): Analyzed Lehman 2015 Baseball database using SQLite in Python <br>
+[City & County of San Francisco](http://janice-luong.com/sftransport/): A sample of data visualization using JavaScript, HTML and basic CSS <br>
 [Internet Movie Base (IMDB)](https://github.com/janluong/Statistical-Computing-Assignment-5): Analyzed IMDB database using SQLite in R <br>
 [Stack Overflow](https://github.com/janluong/Statistical-Computing-Assignment-6): Web scraped Stack Overflow in R and analyzed the data <br>
-[City & County of San Francisco](http://janice-luong.com/sftransport/): A sample of data visualization using HTML and basic CSS <br>
+[USDA](https://github.com/janluong/STA-141B-Asmt-3-US-Department-of-Agriculture/): Analyzed data from USDA.
+Grabbed all files ending in .csv and took only certain rows in each file and combined them into one dataframe.
+Analyzed the dataframe in Python and supported answers with plots. <br>
+[Web Scrapped USDA](https://github.com/janluong/STA-141B-Asmt-4-Web-Scraped-USDA): Web scrapped USDA and combined data from [USDA](https://github.com/janluong/STA-141B-Asmt-3-US-Department-of-Agriculture/) and further analyzed data in Python.

 ## Other Websites